My Personal Reading List:

 4. 12 Rules for Life An Antidote to Chaos by Jordan Peterson

 Jordan Peterson is a Canadian clinical psychologist and professor of psychology, widely known for his critiques of political correctness and his views on cultural and social issues.
 I've spent a lot of time trying to understand Peterson thoughtfully and openly, as people seem to either love or hate him.
 When I come across a polarizing figure like this, I see it as a challenge, and his book is worth reading.
 I have read it a few times already.
 Whether you like him or not, he has written over 100 scientific articles so he has a mind worth listening to at the very least.
-In reading his ideas, I’ve realised he has a brilliant mind, and he is misunderstood as unlike most of us, he has read broadly, with a deep understanding of theory, complex texts, and philosophy.
-His mind deserves attention and respect first, then you critique him.
+In reading his ideas, I’ve realised he has a brilliant mind, and he is misunderstood.
+Unlike most of us, he has read broadly, with a deep understanding of theory, complex texts, and philosophy.
+His mind deserves attention and respect first, then you may rightfully critique him.

 In the book he draws on diverse sources, from biblical stories and ancient myths to scientific research and personal anecdotes, to illustrate his points.
 The book explores themes like self-discipline, personal responsibility, and the balance between order and chaos.
 With over 10 million copies sold and counting, it’s worth taking the time to read.